 Focuses on the implementation and completion of the approved action research study designed in EDUC6100.
-Dissemination of research results and conclusions are presented and critical analysis of the research process is peer-reviewed.
+Presents dissemination of research results and conclusions and peer reviews critical analysis of the research process.
 Prerequisite: EDUC6100.

 Courses in Continuing Education (Graduate)

 CEED5100 The Battle for America's Children 3 s.h.